Qubik65536/resume/resume.typ

   dates: dates-helper(start-date: "Sep 2024", end-date: "Oct 2024"),
 )
 - Organized and coordinated a day-long event for promoting Free/Libre and Open Source Software (FLOSS) and related technologies at Vanier College.
-- Coordinated the sign-up process for the event.
-- Prepared a speak related to getting started with contributed to FLOSS projects.
+- Gave a talk related to getting started with contributed to FLOSS projects.
-- Designed and printed a 3D printed SWAG for the event.
+- Designed the 3D printed SWAG for the event.

 == Award & Certifications